-About the author: Mary Hone is a photographer, artist, and the author of Tales From The Back Road, a blog about “art, traveling, and livin’ the life.”
+About the author: Mary Hone is a photographer, artist, and the author of Stories From The Range, a blog about Mary’s passion for saving wild horses.
 She and her husband, Al, also a talented artist, travel full-time in an RV with their adorable dog, Torrey.